 Trauma-Informed Mindfulness in the Plum Village Tradition of Zen Master Thich Nhat Hanh

-Sometimes when we practice or offer trauma-informed mindfulness in sangha, we might not focus on the breath.
-We might not choose to close our eyes.
-We may choose to write a new gatha for own practice.
+Sometimes when we practice or offer trauma-informed mindfulness in Sangha, we might not focus on the breath or close our eyes.
+We may choose to write a new gatha for our practice.

-Here is a gatha for you may wish to try walking, sitting, or laying down, eyes open or closed.
+Here is a gatha to try.
+Choose freely: walking, sitting, or laying down, eyes open or closed.

 Breathing in,